realm/SwiftLint/README.md

 > [!TIP]
 > Uncheck `Based on dependency analysis` to run `swiftlint` on all incremental
 > builds, suppressing the unspecified outputs warning.

-> [!NOTE]
-> Based upon the installation method used, the shell command syntax in the
-> Run Script Build Phase may be different or additional configuration could
-> be required.
-Refer to the [installation](#installation) instructions for
-> more information.

 #### Consideration for Xcode 15.0